-- Familiarize yourself with your target country and university. - Host universities and programs - Overview of available study subjects - Read about former students' experiences - Student Experiences. - Ask your university if they will accept your semester abroad See "what is a Free Mover?" in our FAQ. - O Can the courses be included in your degree?
+- Familiarize yourself with your target country and university - Host universities and programs - Overview of available study subjects - Read about former students' experiences Student Experiences - Ask your university if they will accept your semester abroad See "what is a Free Mover?" in our FAQ. - Can the courses be included into your degree?
 Make a study plan and present it to your home university.
-Use the course descriptions available on our website and the information on transferring foreign study credits for reference. - What other documents are required by your home university? - Online application See how to apply.
+Use the course descriptions available on our website as well as the information on transferring foreign study credits for reference. - What other documents are required by your home university? - Online application See how to apply